Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

-Kouicem et al. \cite{Kouicem} proposed a system based on a fog architecture that consists of the following components: IoT service requesters, Service providers and fog nodes that are responsible for trust management.
-The Service providers and the for nodes participate in the blockchain.
+Kouicem et al. \cite{Kouicem} proposed a system based on a fog architecture that consists of the following components: IoT service requesters, Service providers, and fog nodes that are responsible for trust management.
+The Service providers and the nodes participate in the blockchain.
 The paper proposes a new consensus mechanism.
 Each IoT object can assess the trustworthiness of a service provider and share it.
-Exploiting the blockchain architecture this protocol provides a global image of the trust values.
-The malicious service providers can perform: BMA, SPA, BSA, OOA and OSA.
-The malicious fog nodes can drop, delay, modify and redirect the received messages.
-The following parameters are taking into account for the trust evaluation procedure: A set of criteria reported on the blockchain for direct trust, previous interactions and recommendations.
-For the experiments a private blockchain was used and the consensus mechanism was a combination of PBFT and PoS.
-The following experiments were performed: different kind of weights, blockchain scalability evaluation and comparison with other schemes.
+Exploiting the blockchain architecture, this protocol provides a global image of trust values.
+The malicious service providers can perform BMA, SPA, BSA, OOA, and OSA.
+The malicious fog nodes can drop, delay, modify, and redirect the received messages.
+The following parameters are taken into account for the trust evaluation procedure: A set of criteria reported on the blockchain for direct trust, previous interactions, and recommendations.
+For the experiments, a private blockchain was used, and the consensus mechanism was a combination of PBFT and PoS.
+The following experiments were performed: different kinds of weights, blockchain scalability evaluation, and comparison with other schemes.
 The results were presented in diagrams.
 The authors are dealing with only trust-related attacks and make assumptions about the security of the blockchain.
 However, they deal with a high-mobility environment and propose a new consensus mechanism.

-Bordel et al. \cite{Bordel} proposed a method where a trusted third party is acting as TTP.
-The IoT messages are controlled by the third party.
+Bordel et al. \cite{Bordel} proposed a method where a trusted third party acts as the TTP.
+The IoT messages are controlled by a third party.
 This party is acting between the IoT nodes and the blockchain.
-The architecture is based on the Blockchain technology and the computation of different conceptual models (cognitive, computational, neurological and game theoretical) using stochastic functions.
-Smart contracts are employed to calculate the global trust.
+The architecture is based on Blockchain technology and the computation of different conceptual models (cognitive, computational, neurological, and game theoretical) using stochastic functions.
+Smart contracts are employed to calculate global trust.
 Matlab 2020 was used to perform the following experiments: convergence time and success rate.
 The results were presented in diagrams.
 The authors do not specify the threat model or give details about the blockchain technology used.
 However, they propose multiple concepts of trust.